2015 Madeiran regional election: Opinion polling

 Poll results are listed in the table below in reverse chronological order, showing the most recent first.
 The highest percentage figure in each polling survey is displayed in bold, and the background shaded in the leading party's colour.
 In the instance that there is a tie, then no figure is shaded but both are displayed in bold.
 The lead column on the right shows the percentage-point difference between the two parties with the highest figures.
 Poll results use the date the survey's fieldwork was done, as opposed to the date of publication.

-Opinion polls

-Seats

-Opinion polls showing seat projections are displayed in the table below.
 The highest seat figures in each polling survey have their background shaded in the leading party's colour.
 In the instance that there is a tie, then no figure is shaded.
 24 seats are required for an absolute majority in the Legislative Assembly of Madeira.

+Voter turnout

+The table below shows voter turnout throughout election day.